-Instructional Service increases from FY 2017 were due to staffing, salary and employee insurance benefit increases per negotiated agreements, and the establishment of an early learning program.
+Instructional Service increases from FY 2018 were due to staffing, salary and employee insurance benefit increases per negotiated agreements.
 The District maintains funding to meet the needs in Special Education, Summer School, and Accelerated and Enrichment programs.
-Support Service continues to meet the needs for services in social emotional learning as addressed through professional development.
-Community Services decreased over the prior year because grant funding was decreased in this area from FY 2017.
-The increase in the non-programmed area is a result of an increase in costs and support for special needs students enrollment at our Mid Valley Special Education Co-operative and private placement students.
-The overall increase addresses the need for programs that support special and social-emotional needs of our students.
+Student Support Services continue to meet the needs for services in social emotional learning as addressed through professional development.
+Community Services increased over the prior year as grant funding increased in this area from FY 2018.
+The decrease in the non-programmed area is a result of decreased costs and support for special needs students enrollment at our Mid Valley Special Education Co-operative and private placement students as some of these programs have been brought within the district.

-As of June 30, 2018, the General Fund's Operation & Maintenance Account had a fund balance of \$3,405,235.
-Revenues in the General Fund's Operations and Maintenance Account were over budget by \$353,673.
-The district is near the maximum property tax rate for Operations & Maintenance causing only a slight increase in tax revenue.
+As of June 30, 2019, the General Fund's Operation & Maintenance Account had a fund balance of \$4,624,094.
+Revenues in the General Fund's Operations and Maintenance Account were under budget by \$91,374.